-Wondering what you need to do 6 months before your wedding?
+Wondering what you might forget 6-8 months before your wedding?

 Design and send out Invitations